icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [Learnergy](https://github.com/gugarosa/learnergy) - Energy-based machine learning models built upon PyTorch.
 * [OpenVisionAPI](https://github.com/openvisionapi) - Open source computer vision API based on open source models.
 * [IoT Owl](https://github.com/Ret2Me/IoT-Owl) - Light face detection and recognition system with huge possibilities, based on Microsoft Face API and TensorFlow made for small IoT devices like raspberry pi.
+* [Exadel CompreFace](https://github.com/exadel-inc/CompreFace) - face recognition system that can be easily integrated into any system without prior machine learning skills.
+CompreFace provides REST API for face recognition, face verification, face detection, face mask detection, landmark detection, age, and gender recognition and is easily deployed with docker.
+* [computer-vision-in-action](https://github.com/Charmve/computer-vision-in-action) - as known as ``L0CV``, is a new generation of computer vision open source online learning media, a cross-platform interactive learning framework integrating graphics, source code and HTML. the L0CV ecosystem — Notebook, Datasets, Source Code, and from Diving-in to Advanced — as well as the L0CV Hub.

 <a name="python-natural-language-processing"></a>
 #### Natural Language Processing